Creating website and blogging in Org mode

 (defun add-suffix-to-html-title-for-blog-posts (plist) (add-suffix-to-html-title " - Marek's blog" (directory-files (plist-get plist :publishing-directory) t "\\.html$")))

-These functions are called completion functions as they are triggered after publishing (see Sources and destinations in the Org Manual).
+These functions are called completion functions as they are triggered after publishing [8].

 Last modification date